-A standard 7½-foot tree will take about two 30-foot garlands and one-and-a-half rolls of wire mesh that are 21 feet wide x 10 yards long.
+A standard 7½-foot tree will take about two 30-foot garlands and one-and-a-half rolls of wire mesh that are 21 in. wide x 10 yd. long.
 So if you have a taller tree, make sure you account for more mesh AND garland.

 Making this ribbon is really so simple–even your kids can help with this task!

 This is also the first year that I’ve wrapped fake presents to stay under the tree for the season, and let me tell you, I’m now a believer.
 What’s a Christmas tree without gifts to adorn it all season long?
 Consider me a convert!

 If you read my blog or know anything about me, you know that I’m an interior designer by trade, which means that using anything other than white lights on my tree is pretty much a sin.

 Still, a friend came over (a guy friend who knows NOTHING about design) and wanted to see what the colored lights looked like.
 After giving him my long speech on how colored lights are “so cheesy” and “not stylish at all”, I flipped the little switch for him–just to prove my point–and low and behold…

 (Whispers:) I kinda love the colored lights on this tree too.

 The glow it gives off is really fantastic, I must say.
 So if you’re not used to using colored lights, try something different this year–you just may find yourself surprised at the outcome!

 My box also included oodles of great mini-ornaments, so I pulled out my mini trees and spread the party across my living room.